stpnwf/ZestyTheme/README.md

  Theme has only been tested at 1080p (16:9), on both the app and the web interface.
 So it _may_ look broken on 720p, 2K and 4K screens or different screen ratios.
 Please report any issues.

- I don't use the Live TV feature and neither Music Videos, so theme may look broken there.
-Not opposed to theming it, but hard to since I don't use it...
+ Theme is still **WIP**, and may look broken in some areas.
+Please report any issues.

  I am _not_ knowledgeable in CSS, but if the end result looks how I want it to, despite how hacky or messy the code may be, that's a win in my book...
 PRs are welcome.